yitongx/yitongx.github.io/index.md

 # Projects
 ### Non-contact Heart Rate Measurement with Depth Camera(2020.11)
-- We use a Microsoft Kinect to obtain depth image and measure the heart rate.
+- We are using a Azure Kinect DK to obtain depth image and measure the heart rate.
 This will be my graduation project and it is in process.

 ### Visual Marker Tracking and Flight Control Algorithms for DJI Mavic Air Development(2020.10)
 - Visual Recognition Algorithm: Based on OpenCVSharp, I designed a detection algorithm to detect a square marker.
 The algorithm could: (1) provide stable marker detection in a disturbing context.
 It was robust to changing backgronds and lightening.
 (2) provide fast dectection.
 The detection speed could reach 30 fps.
 (3) provide stable three-axis distance esimations, which input to the flight control algorithm.